Cargill/splinter-docs/docs/0.5/howto/building_splinter.md

 To build Splinter using Docker, run
-`docker-compose -f docker-compose-installed.yaml build` from the root directory.
+`docker-compose -f docker-compose-installed.yaml build` from the root of the Splinter repository.
 This command builds Docker images for all of the Splinter components, including `libsplinter` (the main library), `splinterd` (the splinter daemon), the CLI, the client, and all examples in the `examples` directory.

-To build individual components using Docker, run `docker-compose -f docker-compose-installed.yaml build <component>` from the root directory.
+To build individual components using Docker, run `docker-compose -f docker-compose-installed.yaml build <component>` from the root of the Splinter repository.
 For example, to build only the splinter daemon, run `docker-compose -f docker-compose-installed.yaml build splinterd`.

 To use Docker to build Splinter with experimental features enabled, set an environment variable in your shell before running the build commands (for